sagemath/sagewiki_to_gh-2022-10-10/DavidKirkby.md

 # gcc/g++/gfortran uses -Wall to show this.

-# The best flags for the Sun Studio 12 compilers below.
+# The best flags for the Sun Studio 12 compiler suite are below.
 It is possible some of these
 # flags may not work with older version of Sun compilers.
 It would also need
 # more testing, before being more widely used in Sage.

-# Determine if the C compiler is the Sun or GNU compiler
+# Determine if the C compiler is the Sun or GNU compiler.
+This is based on the fact that
+# 'gcc --version' will print 'GNU' somewhere in the output, and the Sun compiler will print
+# 'sun' somewhere in the output if called with the options '-flags'.
+The exit code of grep is used,
+# as I'm advised this is the best way to do this.

 # Add appropriate flag(s) to show all warnings.
 if "$CC" -flags 2>&1 | grep -i sun  ;  then CFLAGS="$CFLAGS -errshort=full "